emirot/blog/blog/content/posts/first_few_golang_lines.md

 	fmt.Println(c, python, java)
 ```

-Well that's it for today, more to come very soon.
+That's it for today, more to come very soon.